 You will have noticed that cleaning a synthetic sleeping bag is a little easier and quicker than cleaning a down sleeping bag, but there is the quality and durability to take into account also.

 The best advice?
 Weigh up your options before you part cash for a sleeping bag, and then make sure you wash it according to instructions.
 This will not only mean that your sleeping bag is ultra-clean and comfortable the next time you use it, but also that it will last you for much longer too.
+For the best ultralight sleeping bag, check out our article for more information.

 Any other tips on how you can safely wash your sleeping bag?
 Feel free to share your thoughts in the comments section!